This practical codelab is part of Unit 4: User Interaction in the DC3040/CS3040 module.

 In this step you add android:onClick to each of the ImageView elements in the fragment_first.xml layout.
 The android:onClick attribute calls the click handler for each element.

-2. Add the android:onClick attribute to donutImageView.
+android:onClick attribute to donutImageView.
 As you enter it, suggestions appear showing the click handlers.
 Select the showDonutOrder click handler as shown below:

 <ImageView